leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

   Parameters:

-`QXOSensorType type`:  Sensor type Enum defined in QxAutoMLUser.h
+`QXOSensorType type`:  Sensor type defined in QxAutoMLUser.h

 ` void* data`:  The data buff pointer, for 3-axis sensor data, the data structure is shown as below: